 How Did I End Up Here?

 I never planned to train at Master Toddy’s.
 In fact, before I arrived at his gym, I didn’t even know who he was.
-I was so new to the Muay Thai world that I hadn’t even heard of him before.
+I was so new to the Muay Thai world that I’d never heard of him before.
 My previous experience of Muay Thai was minimal, so let me start by telling you how that happened.

 First Impressions of Master Toddy

 I recall being really surprised by Master Toddy when I first met him.
 I had no idea who he was and wasn’t sure what to expect, but he definitely wasn’t it.
 I vividly remember him striding out of his office to greet me when I arrived at his gym for the first time.
-Tom had mentioned that I was from England, to which he replied ‘no kidding?‘ and those were the first words I heard him say.
-I was surprised not only by how westernised he was (which seems silly now that I know how much of his life was spent in the UK and the US) but how warm and friendly he was.
+Tom had mentioned that I was from England, to which he replied “no kidding?” and striking up a conversation with me.
+I was surprised by how warm and friendly he was.
 Anyone who’s ever met Master Toddy will know that he has a certain kind of charisma that draws you in when you talk to him.
 I immediately knew that I was going to like training with him.
-I then had my first training session at his gym, loved it and began a two-week stint of commuting there for training up until Christmas, after which I planned to move in, completely abandoning my idea of going to Chiang Mai.
+I then had my first training session at his gym, loved it and began a two-week stint of commuting there for training up until Christmas.
+After that, I planned to move in, completely abandoning my idea of going to Chiang Mai.
 Over that short time, the quality of training, one-on-one feedback, attention and support I’d received far exceeded anything I’d experienced before.
-I’d actually learned more in those two weeks than I did in two months of training in Chiang Mai previously.
-I’d already made such progress and couldn’t pass up the opportunity to learn more from Master Toddy.
+I’d learned more in those two weeks than I did in two months of training in Chiang Mai previously.
+I’d already made such progress and couldn’t pass up the opportunity to learn more.
 I didn’t need to go anywhere else, this was the gym for me.

 Three Years Ago Today